-Sicom is receiving many requests about the EU Radio Equipment Directive 2014/53/EU: here is a summary in response to the most common requests about the application of the RED.
+Sicom Testing It is receiving many inquiries regarding the European Directive on radio equipment (RED) 2014/53/EU: here is a summary of answers to common inquiries about the application of RED.

-Which radio equipments are covered by the RED
+What radio equipment are covered by Directive RED

-The directive covers any electrical or electronic equipment which intentionally emits and / or receives radio waves in order to:
+The directive includes any electrical or electronic device that emits intentionally and / or receives radio waves:

 - communicate (radio communication);

-- determine several characteristics of an object, for example its position and velocity (radio determination).
+- determine some characteristics of an object, for example, its position and velocity (determination of radio).

-Compared to the Directive R&TTE 1999/5/EC, the RED introduces some changes and it now includes sound and TV receive-only equipment, and equipment operating below 9 kHz.
+Compared to the R&TTE 1999/5/EC, Radio Directive introduces some changes and now includes audio and television reception.

-Conversely, the directive does not cover telecom terminal equipment, radio equipment used by radio amateurs (unless it is made available on the market), marine and airborne equipment (Annex I, RED 2014/53/EU).
+The directive does not apply to telecommunications terminal equipment (for example telephony wire) and radio equipment used by radio amateurs (unless they are not made available on the market).

-When the application of the RED is required
+Since the application of the Directive becomes mandatory RED

-The route to follow in order to comply with the RED
+The path to follow in order to comply with the Directive Radio

-Some products may require additional testing, however this varies from case to case, and can involve aspects of effective and efficient radio spectrum sharing for transmitters, and of immunity for receivers especially, which are now required to be resilient against harmful interference.
+Some products may require further testing, However, this varies from case to case, and may involve aspects of good use of the radio spectrum for transmitters, and immunity to electromagnetic fields above.

-In all cases, radio devices still have to satisfy the requirements of electromagnetic compatibility and safety, and manufacturers can apply standards from the EMC directive 2014/30 / EU and the LVD 2014/35 / EU.
+In all cases, radio devices must also meet the requirements for electromagnetic compatibility and safety, and manufacturers can apply the harmonized standards of the EMC directives 2014/30 / EU and LVD 2014/35 / EU.

-Who is responsible for ensuring the conformity of the product
+Who is responsible for ensuring compliance of the product

-Manufacturers have the most responsibility, and the RED contains a list of obligations they have to follow in order to put their products on the market.
-They need to ensure that their equipment is manufactured in such a way that it meets the essential requirements laid down in the Directive, by performing the conformity assessment procedure, by preparing and keeping the technical documentation and the EU Declaration of Conformity, and then by guaranteeing the ongoing compliance of the product.
+RED The Directive contains a list of obligations for manufacturers, in order to place their products on the market.
+They must ensure that their product is manufactured in order to meet the essential requirements of the Directive, performing the technique of conformity assessment procedure, preparing and maintaining the technical documentation and the EU declaration of conformity, and ensuring the compliance of all items produced and marketed.

-Also authorized representatives, importers and distributors are responsible for ensuring the conformity of the equipment and they need to make sure that the manufacturer has carried out the appropriate conformity assessment procedure, that the product bears the required labelling (for example CE marking) and that it is accompanied by the relevant documentation, including instructions and safety information in a language which can be easily understood by the end-user.
+Economic operators are required to ensure compliance of the products, making sure that the manufacturer has carried out an assessment procedure appropriate conformity, that the product bears the labeling required (eg CE marking) and be accompanied by appropriate documentation, including instructions and safety information in a language which can be easily understood by the end user.

 Need more help?

-The transition to the new Radio Directive brings several changes in the test and approval requirements of equipments and it may create uncertainty on how to proceed in the certification process.
+The transition to the new Radio Directive involves several changes in testing requirements and evaluation of equipment and can create uncertainty about how to proceed in the certification process.

-With its extensive experience in certifying radio products and the ongoing work of updating, Sicom can help economic operators understand the compliance requirements of their radio equipment, providing guidance and consultancy services, and take care of the whole certification of the products, from testing to preparation of the technical documentation.
+With its vast experience in Radio equipment certification and its continuous update, Sicom Testing can help traders understand the compliance requirements of their radio equipment, providing guidance and counseling services, and take care of the whole product certification, by testing for the preparation of technical documentation.